RozhinaNadya/xkcd_comics/README.md

   Tap on the question icon briefly explains the comic.
   You can also see more information about this comic on the wiki by clicking on the "Show more" button.
   You can add current comic to favourite comics and see more info too.
 Favorite comics are added to the feed.
-  You can remove the comic from your favorites at any time.
+  You can remove the comic from your favorites any time.

    <p align="center" width="100%">
     <img width="18%" src="/comicsMVP/Assets.xcassets/explanationComics.imageset/Simulator Screen Shot - iPhone 13 - 2022-06-09 at 10.11.49.png">